Ant-OSS-Utility-Set/github-growth-hack/README.md

 ## TODO

 Currently the 'new_stars','new_contributors' and 'new_folks' are manually counted and put into the code.I will automate it in the future.

+The design of github open-API is so bad that you can't get the diff data of 'star','contributor' and 'folk' easily.